aiplaybookin/NLP/session01/readme.md

 tanh is the activation function.
 Other examples of activation functions are sigmoid, ReLU,  Leaky ReLU etc.

 #### Why activation function?

-In the absence of activation function output y could result in any value between -inf to +inf and when we have multiple hidden layers this may explode.
-So we use activation functions as bounding the output upstream say in [0,1]
+In the absence of activation function output y will become just be a linear function.
+Even if we have multiple layers, each neuron-connections would collapse to one layer of big linear equation.
+The real worl problems which we are trying to solve are not linear but complicated curves (or relationships).

 [Read more](https://jalammar.github.io/visual-interactive-guide-basics-neural-networks/)